-Vote Center and Ballot Drop Box locations were selected in consultation with San Mateo County's Language Accessibility Advisory Committee (LAAC), Voting Accessibility Advisory Committee (VAAC) and Voter Education and Outreach Advisory Committee (VEOAC).
-Geographic Information System (GIS) mapping software, U.S. Census Data and the California Civic Engagement Project's Vote Center Siting Tool were also utilized to ensure locations are in optimal proximity to voters.
-In addition to these considerations, potential Vote Center locations must have the necessary space for voting equipment and be available for the duration of the election.
+Vote Center and Ballot Drop Box locations were selected in consultation with San Mateo County's Language Accessibility Advisory Committee (LAAC), Voting Accessibility Advisory Committee (VAAC) and Voter Education and Outreach Advisory Committee (VEOAC).1 Geographic Information System (GIS) mapping software, U.S. Census Data and the California Civic Engagement Project's Vote Center Siting Tool were also utilized to ensure locations are in optimal proximity to voters.
+In addition to these considerations, potential Vote Center locations must have the necessary space for voting equipment and be available for the required operational days of the election.

-Vote Centers: Vote Centers operate like polling places, allowing voters to cast their ballots in person, whether on paper or using an accessible Ballot Marking Tablet to print selections made.
+Vote Centers: Vote Centers operate like polling places, allowing voters to cast their ballots in person, whether on paper or using an accessible Ballot Marking Tablet to print selections made or by marking paper ballots printed by Vote Center staff using a Mobile Ballot Printer.
 Unlike polling places, however, voters can cast their ballots at any Vote Center countywide.
 Voters will also be able to register to vote or update their registration at any Vote Center.
-Voters who have not registered before the close of registration (15 days prior to the election), will be able to complete a Conditional Voter Registration (CVR) at any Vote Center and cast a provisional ballot on the same day, through Election Day.
+Voters who have not registered before the close of registration (15 days prior to the election) will be able to complete a Conditional Voter Registration (CVR) at any Vote Center and cast a provisional ballot on the same day, through Election Day.